Bolton Abbey is Read more [...]

 PLEASE NOTE.
 It is important to view a tide table for this location before visiting – the site can be cut off about 2 hours before high tide.

-Best Lens: 400mm minimumBest time of year: Sept - AprBest time of day: Low tide, all dayFitness level: DifficultDistance: 3 milesWhat you need to know:
+Best Lens: 400mm minimumBest time of year: Sept - AprBest time: Low tide, all dayFitness level: DifficultDistance: 3 milesWhat you need to know:

 This is a great site for photography of wading birds.
 Please take extreme caution and visit in benign weather on a falling tide.
 If this is not possible you must leave at least three hours before high tide.
 Whilst escape is possible if you are cut off by scaling the cliff this is not recommended as it causes damage to the cliff and is extremely unsafe.
 Please also note the rocks are often wet and slippy.